 The work of the Doctoral College is overseen by three Deputy Deans for Research, one from each Faculty, with one Deputy Dean acting as Director in a rotating role.
 Professional Services support for this work is provided by dedicated staff in the Centre for Academic and Professional Development.
 The Research Degrees Office provides an administrative service to research degree students in the Doctoral College and staff involved in their supervision.

-The London NERC Doctoral Training Centre, a joint programme for 2014-2018 with UCL, KCL, Birkbeck, Brunel, RHUL, the Institute of Zoology, the Royal Botanic Gardens, Kew and the Natural History Museum, and with partners Microsoft, Ove Arup, BHP Billiton, Lloyds, the Forestry Commission and 25 others
+The London NERC Doctoral Training Partnership, a joint programme for 2014-2018 with QMUL, UCL, KCL, Birkbeck, Brunel, RHUL, the Institute of Zoology, the Royal Botanic Gardens, Kew and the Natural History Museum, and with partners Microsoft, Ove Arup, BHP Billiton, Lloyds, the Forestry Commission and 25 others.

 A Science and Technology Facilities Council award of over £500,000 for studentships in Physics and Astronomy.